|Ophiogomphus susbehcha in Maryland

 The population of Ophiogomphus susbehcha has resumed its low-level numbers along the Potomac River after

-2017 no cast skins or adults were recorded.
+and 2018 no cast skins or adults were recorded.
 The search for this species each year has been significant.
-Both

 It has been a banner year for Ophiogomphus susbehcha.
 Between April 24th and May 12th, 31 cast skins were

 found and 15 adults were identified (7 kept and 8 netted and released).
 The range of the population is now known